-Ross Morrison McGill also known as @TeacherToolkit, the ‘most followed educator on social media in the UK’.
+Ross Morrison McGill, also known as @TeacherToolkit, is the ‘most followed educator on social media in the UK’.
 Ross has worked in some of the most challenging secondary schools in London as a design technology teacher and as a deputy headteacher for 25 years.
 Today, Ross is currently writing his 4th book and studying for his EdD at Cambridge.
 When he is not reading or writing, he spends his time training teachers in schools and supporting new teachers as a PGCE tutor.
 Ross is the founder of one of the most popular education websites in the world, exceeding 9 million readers!
 He is also an award-winning blogger, author and today, has worked with over 100 schools in 8 countries.
 The Sunday Times listed Ross as one of the ‘500 Most Influential People in Britain’ and today, he remains the only classroom teacher to have featured.”

 Ross is a qualified teacher who, across three decades, has worked in some of the most challenging secondary schools in London as a design technology teacher and as a deputy headteacher.
-Throughout his school leadership, he has been responsible for improving quality of teaching and learning and has a national profile as a leading contributor and organiser of professional development, research, and teacher wellbeing within a growing community of education professionals.
+Throughout his school leadership, he has been responsible for improving quality of teaching and learning and has an international profile as a leading contributor and organiser of professional development, research, and teacher wellbeing within a growing community of education professionals.
 As the most followed educator on social media in the U.K., he offers unique social media insights and support for schools and organisations.